saulpierotti/markdown_notebook/MP.md

 	* For a state of a particular position, its probability is evaluated as the ration among the count for the state and the total count for the position
 		* $\theta = h/n$, where h is the count of the state and n the total count
 		* This is a probability, not a likelyhood, I am now building the model given the dataset
+	* ML is a Markov model that combines the probability of a given carachter state at all nodes
+		* The models that I use are the GTR, HKK, ecc.
 	* The likelihood of the tree L is the product of the likelyhood of all sites s
 		* $L = \prod_j s_j$
 	* Since L is usually really small, -Log L is usually used as an optimality criterion
 	* It is used much more than maximum parsimony
+* Typically MP gives me a set of equally good trees while ML tends to give only 1 tree

 # Nodal support
 * Given discording predicitons, I can elaborate a consensus tree